yutkat/my-neovim-pluginlist/HOW_TO_MAKE.md

 ## Rules for making

+- This list is my hobby project.
+There is no particular fairness or transparency.
 - Only for Neovim plugins.
 Vim script-made plugin and plugin that also work with Vim are excluded.
 - Put competing plugins in the same category for ease of selection.
 - The one at the top of the category is my recommendation.